ncarandini/XFUserSecrets/README.md

 ## MSBuild customization

-To add the `secret.json` file as an `EmbeddedResource` to the Xamarin Forms common project we need to do some steps before the build process.
+To add the `secret.json` file as an `EmbeddedResource` to the Xamarin Forms common project we need to execute some steps before the build process:

-Before the Build process:
 1) Check that we are building a `debug` version;
 2) Verify that the project is using UserSecrets;
 3) Add the file to the `EmbeddedResource` file list.